Aeonovyli/aeonovyli.github.io/page6.md

     let v = parseInt(el.value);
     if (isNaN(v)) return calc();

-    // 1.
-Rule: Score cannot be higher than number of players if (v > pLimit) el.value = pLimit;
+    if (v > pLimit) el.value = pLimit;
     if (v <= 0) el.value = "";

-    // 2.
-Rule: Each chip (1-6) can only be used once per row if (!isRefresh && el.value !== "") {
+    if (!isRefresh && el.value !== "") {
         let rowInputs = el.closest('tr').querySelectorAll('input[type="number"]');
         let isDuplicate = false;